Equite774/chaiharsha.github.io/_posts/2025-06-20-idea-ml-apma-cs.md

 While I could hardly say that I regret taking any of these courses, there is certainly much to be desired in the order I took these courses, and there are certainly some course variants I wish I had taken over others.
 A quick list:
 + **MATH 0350** as a course really just doesn't... work.
 It tries to be rigorous, but so much of the rigor requires some real analysis that it ends up being something like "we can't say that we can swap the order of integration for any given function, we need to show that Fubini's Theorem holds.
 When does Fubini's Theorem hold?
 Haha, that's a great question, and it's outside the scope of this class."
 Just take 0180 or 0200, and then take Real Analysis later if you're hung up on not knowing what Fubini's Theorem is.
 + **CSCI 0150** (cs15) is a great class, and I do not regret taking it as my introduction to computer science.
 However, I do wish that I had taken CSCI 0170 (cs17) intead.
 Given the type of person I am and the type of coding that I will be doing, I do feel that it would have been a slightly better introduction for me.
-Though, as Andy van Dam nears retirement, I do believe that cs15 will not be offered anymore.
+Though, as Andy van Dam nears retirement, I do believe that cs15 will be dropped from the offerings in the near future.
 + **CSCI 1420** requires a much stronger mathematical background than is assumed by the class, and to some degree this is understandable, as it is a CSCI course and not an APMA course, but it involves a great deal of probability and information theory that is not learned in APMA 1650.
 + Speaking of information theory, I should not have waited until senior year to take **APMA 1710**.
 Frankly, it should be taken right after APMA 1650.
 Having not taken it, information theory shows up in just so many different places that it really feels important to have an intuitive grasp of it, and while I have definitely learned content from information theory before and am confident that I can apply it, I don't really have as good of an intuition around it as I would like.